omar-danasoury/it-support-course5-notes/Week 1/README.md

 a good example about this is using password protection.
 #### Integrity
 means to keep data protected and unchanged.
 Hashing is used to achieve this where the hash associated with the file is will change if any manipulation happened the file.
+#### Availability
+means that the information we have should be accessable to the people that should have it.
+This includes being prepared by backing up data to prevent data loss or the system is down.